-Many chemical elements take their names from mythology — Greek, Roman, and Norse gods, Titans, and celestial bodies named for mythological figures.
-These names connect the periodic table to thousands of years of human storytelling and reveal the creative spirit of the scientists who named them.
+Many chemical elements take their names from mythology: Greek, Roman, and Norse gods, goddesses, and Titans.
+Some honor a deity directly; others are named after a planet or asteroid that itself carries a mythological name.
+Together they connect the periodic table to thousands of years of human storytelling and reveal the creative spirit of the scientists who named them.

 Greek and Roman Mythology